Canny edge detector: Double threshold

-After application of non-maximum suppression, remaining edge pixels provide a more accurate representation of real edges in an image.
+After application of non-maximum suppression, the remaining edge pixels provide a more accurate representation of real edges in an image.
 However, some edge pixels remain that are caused by noise and color variation.
 To account for these spurious responses, it is essential to filter out edge pixels with a weak gradient value and preserve edge pixels with a high gradient value.
 This is accomplished by selecting high and low threshold values.
 If an edge pixel’s gradient value is higher than the high threshold value, it is marked as a strong edge pixel.
 If an edge pixel’s gradient value is smaller than the high threshold value and larger than the low threshold value, it is marked as a weak edge pixel.
 If an edge pixel's gradient value is smaller than the low threshold value, it will be suppressed.
 The two threshold values are empirically determined and their definition will depend on the content of a given input image.

 Edge tracking by hysteresis

 The strong edge pixels should certainly be involved in the final edge image; they are deemed to come from true edges in the image.
 However, there will be some debate on the weak edge pixels.
 We want to determine whether these pixels come from a true edge, or noise/color variations.
 Weak edge pixels should be dropped from consideration if it is the latter.
-This algorithm uses the idea that weak edge pixels from true edges will (usually) be connected to a strong edge pixels while noise responses are unconnected.
+This algorithm uses the idea that weak edge pixels from true edges will (usually) be connected to a strong edge pixel while noise responses are unconnected.

 To track the edge connection, blob analysis is applied by looking at a weak edge pixel and its 8-connected neighborhood pixels.
 As long as there is one strong edge pixel that is involved in the blob, that weak edge point can be identified as one that should be preserved.
 These weak edge pixels become strong edges that can then cause their neighboring weak edge pixels to be preserved.